Lunar Remastered Collection: Content

 Lunar Remastered Collection features updated versions of Lunar: Silver Star Story Complete (1996) and its sequel, Lunar 2: Eternal Blue Complete (1998), originally released on the Sega Saturn and PlayStation.
 Both games in turn are remakes of the Sega CD titles Lunar: The Silver Star (1992) and Lunar: Eternal Blue (1994).
 Each are single-player role-playing video games where players advance the story by traveling across a fantasy world battling enemies in turn-based combat sequences.
 The remastered versions contain updated two-dimensional graphics and character sprites, along with widescreen display support.
 Players may choose between the "Remastered" and original "Classic" unmodified fullscreen graphics.

-Both titles contain newly recorded English dubs along with the original Japanese voice track.
+Both titles contain newly recorded English dubs, using the original scripts by Working Designs, along with the original Japanese voice track.
 French and German language options have also been added for text and subtitles.
-The collection contains arranged music as well as upscaled HD animated anime cutscenes.
+The collection contains arranged music, along with re-recorded English vocals by Jackie Lastra and Anne Yatco, respectively, as well as upscaled HD animated anime cutscenes.
 New additions to the games' combat include the ability to speed up battle animations and added options for strategy.